LukeZielinski/ecosystem-infra-rotation/docs/blocked-export.md

 these PRs from piling up we aim to clear them from the queue and apply a fix in the background.

-Follow these steps (see [#23617](https://github.com/web-platform-tests/wpt/pull/23617) for a recent example:
+Follow these steps (see [#23617](https://github.com/web-platform-tests/wpt/pull/23617) for a recent example):
 - copy the "Unstable Results" from the TaskCluster log into the PR for easier viewing.
-- create a crbug to record the flake (point to the PR and assign to the CL author.
+- create a crbug to record the flake, which should point to the PR and be assigned to the CL author.
 - reference the new bug in the PR.
 - force merge the PR.